KeisGSmit/5IngredientFoods/README.md

 - The Site will try to Leverage from Prior experience by assuming the user has an expectation of convention
     - Like having the Nav Bar at the top of the page

-- The Theme of the page will be consistent and will use the following pallet:
+- The Theme of the page will be consistent
 ![Colour pallet for the site](Readme_sourceFiles/pallet.png)

 - By using a Library like bootstrap or materialize (will see which will be more beneficial once in the building phase) the voice of the site will remain consistent and stable